 Wellies - please ensure that your child has wellies in school so that they can access our wonderful outdoor areas.
 We will be taking the children onto the field for Autumn walks and going into the Forest School area whenever we can - they will need wellies for these activities.

 Storycise - for our Storycise (exercise to a story) sessions, children can wear their school uniforms as normal.

-Real PE - starts in Term 2 - Fridays - children to come to school wearing a plain tracksuit (grey, dark blue or black - no logos) and yellow PE t-shirt with trainers (PE shorts can be worn under the tracksuit but not essential at this stage).
+Real PE - on Fridays - children to come to school wearing a plain tracksuit (dark blue or black - no logos) and yellow PE t-shirt with trainers (PE shorts can be worn under the tracksuit but not essential at this stage).
 They do not need to bring their uniform to change into - they will wear their tracksuits all day.